duckietown/duckietown-lx/README.md

 # Setup

-In order to use these exercise, you should complete the following steps:
+In order to use these exercises, you should complete the following steps:

 ## Step 0 - Requirements